7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 While most visitors head to Pearl Harbor to pay their respects at the USS Arizona Memorial, there is a lot more to do and see.
 I get it — the first time I visited Pearl Harbor I saw the memorial, looked at a bit of information at the museum and headed home.

 What a mistake!
-When I finally went back and visited the other museums I was captivated.
-Climb through the Bowfin Submarine, walk the decks of the Battleship Missouri (Mighty Mo), and take in the aviation history at the Pearl Harbor Aviation Museum.
+When I finally returned to visit the other museums, I was captivated.
+Climb through the Bowfin Submarine, walk the decks of the Battleship Missouri (Mighty Mo), and take in the aviation history at the Pearl Harbor Aviation Museum (and visit the historic hangars and airplanes).

-If you’re looking for a full tour that will take you to all of the museums, we have two recommendations for you:
+If you’re looking for a comprehensive tour that covers all the museums, we have two recommendations.

 Tour details